How to Watch Deleted YouTube Videos With or Without URL

 Method 7: Data Recovery Software (For Locally Downloaded Videos)

-Disk Drill is widely regarded as the leading option with a 91-96% recovery success rate.
-It supports Windows, macOS, and can even recover files from iOS and Android devices.
-The free version allows recovering up to 500 MB of data, which is sufficient for testing or small recoveries.
+Widely regarded as the leading option with a 91–96% recovery success rate.
+It supports Windows and macOS, and can recover files from iOS and Android devices.
+The free version allows recovering up to 500 MB of data, sufficient for testing or small recoveries.
+Disk Drill excels at recognizing and recovering various video formats including professional-grade files.

-EaseUS Data Recovery Wizard offers user-friendly recovery with fast scanning speeds.
-The free version allows recovering up to 2 GB of data if you mention the product on social media.
-It’s particularly known for its intuitive interface and straightforward recovery process.
-Pricing for paid versions starts at $69.95.
+Offers user-friendly recovery with fast scanning speeds.
+The free version recovers up to 2 GB of data (with a social share).
+Particularly known for its intuitive interface.
+Paid versions start at $69.95.

 Comparison Table: YouTube Video Recovery Methods